 To prevent dental plaque from building up, the easiest thing you can do is take care of your mouth and visiting your dentist twice a year.
 Brush your teeth, floss and use mouth wash daily to help fight everyday dental plaque buildup.
 Second, make sure to regularly visit your dentist for a teeth cleaning and checkup.
 Other prevention tips include using toothpaste with anti-plaque features, using an electric toothbrush, and avoiding tobacco products.

 Using an electronic toothbrush can be an effective way to avoid plaque buildup at home.
 Remember, each brushing session should last two minutes and should be done twice a day.
 Consider choosing an anti-plaque toothpaste designed to help prevent dental plaque, and make sure to include flossing and mouthwash in your routine.
 Of course, the most important step in plaque removal is visiting your dentist regularly so they can make sure your mouth is dental plaque free.

-To schedule your dental appointment, contact local Newburgh, NY dentist Dr. Michael Koumas.
+If you would like to schedule a dental appointment, contact local dentist in Newburgh, Dr. Michael Koumas.